dx-dtran/animated-neural-networks/README.md

 ![](./images/decision_surface.png)

-This repository provides a visual exploration of neural networks transforming data in Euclidean space, illustrating complex decision boundaries.
-It includes scripts for generating datasets, training a neural network model, and visualizing transformations.
-The visualization aids in understanding how neural networks learn and make predictions.
+This repository provides an insightful exploration of how neural networks transform Euclidean space to create complex, linearly separable decision boundaries.
+It includes scripts for generating datasets, training a neural network, and visualizing transformations, offering a deeper understanding of neural network behavior.

 ## Detailed Summary of the Codebase